clokep/clokep.github.io/content/articles/patching-a-mail-slot.rst

 The first step was to remove the metal bracket on the inside.
 It initially seemed that the front and back plates were connected: they weren't, which made this much easier.
-This was achived by simply removing four screws (that were covered in probably ten layers of paint).
+This was achieved by simply removing four screws (that were covered in probably ten layers of paint).

 .. center::